Solution · Home Services

 Sage

-Tracks lead-to-job ratio, callback rate, and cost per qualified lead by channel
+Tracks lead-to-job ratio, callback rate, and cost per qualified lead by channel, explained in plain English

-Sage surfaces the lead-to-job ratio by trade type, callback rate by time of day, and cost per qualified lead from Google LSA versus organic versus Angi, so you know exactly which channel is filling the dispatch board profitably and which is burning budget on leads no one is converting.
+Sage tells you in plain language the lead-to-job ratio by trade type, callback rate by time of day, and cost per qualified lead from Google LSA versus organic versus Angi, so you know exactly which channel is filling the dispatch board profitably and which is burning budget on leads no one is converting.
 For multi-trade operators running HVAC and plumbing under one roof, Sage breaks down performance by trade so each line can be managed independently.

 64%